pynklynn/notific8/README.md

 ## Demo page

-An interactive demo page can be found in the ./demo/ directory
+An interactive demo page can be found in the ./demo/ directory.

 ## Features